MauriceHPS/wireframing/README.md

  * Improves Communication and Collaboration:
 Wireframes act as a common reference point for designers, developers, product owners, and clients, making discussions more concrete and efficient.

+## Wireframing in practice
+A travel agency was designing a mobile hotel booking app.
+During the wireframing stage, testers noticed that users struggled to find the “Modify Booking Dates” option — it was buried under advanced settings instead of being shown on the main screen.
+This led to confusion and unnecessary steps during the booking flow.
+Because the issue was caught early in the wireframes (before any UI was built), the design team repositioned the date selector and added clear step-by-step progress indicators.
+After retesting, users completed bookings faster with fewer mistakes.

+The final product became more intuitive, reduced support queries, and improved conversion rates during checkout.

+## Conclusion
+Wireframing plays a crucial preventive role — it reveals usability issues early, enables quick and inexpensive adjustments, and ensures the final product delivers a smooth, user-friendly experience.